John Joseph Sullivan (bishop): Priesthood

 Sullivan was ordained to the priesthood by Bishop Albert Lewis Fletcher on September 23, 1944, for the Diocese of Oklahoma City-Tulsa at the Cathedral of Our Lady of Perpetual Help in Oklahoma City.

-Following his ordination, Sullivan became a curate at Holy Family Cathedral Parish in Tulsa.
+Following his ordination, Sullivan became a curate at Holy Family Cathedral Parish in Tulsa, Oklahoma.
 He also served as director of Catholic Activities and as chaplain at the University of Tulsa in Tulsa.
 Bishop Eugene J. McGuinness originally intended for Sullivan to study canon law at the Catholic University of America, but instead assigned him as pastor of St. Mary's Parish in Guthrie, Oklahoma, in 1947.

 While in Guthrie, he recruited college students to work as volunteers among the poor.
 Sullivan became pastor of St. James Parish in Oklahoma City in 1959.
 From 1961 to 1968, he was national director of lay volunteers for the Catholic Church Extension Society.
 Returning to Tulsa, he was named pastor of the Church of the Madalene Parish and episcopal vicar for Eastern Oklahoma.

 Bishop of Grand Island

 On July 25, 1972, Sullivan was appointed the fifth bishop of Grand Island by Pope Paul VI.
-He received his episcopal consecration at the Tulsa Civic Center in Tulsa on September 19, 1972, from Archbishop John R. Quinn, with Bishops John L. May and Charles Buswell serving as co-consecrators.
+He received his episcopal consecration at the Tulsa Civic Center on September 19, 1972, from Archbishop John R. Quinn, with Bishops John L. May and Charles Buswell serving as co-consecrators.
 He was installed at the Cathedral of the Nativity of the Blessed Virgin Mary in Grand Island on September 21, 1972.